frontben-ch/frontben-ch.github.io/about.md

 hate and fear for his political gain such as the [Tampa Affair](https://en.wikipedia.org/wiki/Tampa_affair) and the [September 11 Attacks](https://en.wikipedia.org/wiki/11_September_attacks) in 2001 and the [War On Terror](https://en.wikipedia.org/wiki/War_on_Terror) in 2003/4.
-Poor choices of opposition leaders on behalf of the Australian Labor Party (Mark Latham in particular) also helped him retain his Prime Minister-ship for an unprecedented four terms.
+Poor choices of opposition leaders on behalf of the Australian Labor Party (Mark Latham in particular) also helped him retain his Prime-ministership for an unprecedented four terms.

 Economically John Howard and Peter Costello presided over phenomenal returns from the mining boom but, unlike